The Basics of Regulation

 What are regulations?

 Once a bill is passed by Congress and signed by the president, it becomes law and must be implemented and enforced.
-Regulations are the legal and procedural tools that agencies, boards, commissions and departments use to implement and enforce our laws.
+Regulations are the legal and procedural tools that government agencies, boards, bureaus, centers, commissions, departments and offices use to implement and enforce our laws.

 Why do we need regulations?